JoostScheffer/zosan.vim/README.md

 ## What is Zosan?
 Zosan is a plugin to use Zotero.
 Not for latex or MSword, but for Markdown.
-This uses mustache tepmlate engine.
+This uses mustache template engine.
 And make reference.

 ## Install and requirement